qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

   - _Therefore, this project provides an information provision service that allows managers to check the site in real time._ <br/>

   - _First, after analyzing image data photographed by the CCTV camera, the following information is stored in a database._
-    1. Image of the site
+    - Image of the On-Site
-    2. The Number of People
+    - The Number of People at the On-Site
-    3. People's unique ID numbers
+    - Safety Numerical Values at the On-site
-    4. Safety Numerical Values
+    - Identification Number of People at the On-Site
-    5. Type of Event
+    - Type of Event
-    6. Time of Occurrence of the Event
+    - Occurrence Time of Event
-    7. Level of Warning and Danger Stage
+    - Warning and Danger Stage of Event
 --------------------------
 ### 💻 S/W Development Environment
 <p>